zundamo-ti/causal-inference/README.md

 - Causal Inference
 - Optimization of Intervention

-<span style="color: red; font-weight: bold;">The present version implement only causal inference part</span> which is sufficiently useful.
+<span style="color: red">The present version implement only causal inference part</span> which is sufficiently useful.
 More developments are needed to reach the our goal.
 Especially we think it is nice to connect or take in the causal discovery modules being developed by structured data guild.

 ## Prerequisites